jojow/tech-excellence/README.md

 We often try to get better by following the latest tech trends such as microservices, serverless and the like.
+These are mostly technical efforts to improve.
-However, what really makes the key difference is:
+However, what often makes the key difference is:

 # Technical Excellence